The supervisors of a soil and water conservation district have the following powers in addition to their other powers:

 (N) To enter into contracts or agreements with the chief of the division of soil and water resources to implement and administer a program for urban sediment pollution abatement and to receive and expend moneys provided by the chief for that purpose;

 (P) To determine whether operation and management plans developed under division (A) of section 1511.021 of the Revised Code comply with the standards established under division (E)(1) of section 1511.02 of the Revised Code and to approve or disapprove the plans, based on such compliance.
 If an operation and management plan is disapproved, the board shall provide a written explanation to the person who submitted the plan.
 The person may appeal the plan disapproval to the chief, who shall afford the person a hearing.
 Following the hearing, the chief shall uphold the plan disapproval or reverse it.
 If the chief reverses the plan disapproval, the plan shall be deemed approved under this division.
-In the event that any person operating or owning agricultural land or a concentrated animal feeding operation in accordance with an approved operation and management plan who, in good faith, is following that plan, causes agricultural pollution, the plan shall be revised in a fashion necessary to mitigate the agricultural pollution, as determined and approved by the board of supervisors of the soil and water conservation district.
+In the event that any person operating or owning agricultural land or an animal feeding operation in accordance with an approved operation and management plan who, in good faith, is following that plan, causes agricultural pollution, the plan shall be revised in a fashion necessary to mitigate the agricultural pollution, as determined and approved by the board of supervisors of the soil and water conservation district.

 (Q) With regard to composting conducted in conjunction with agricultural operations, to do all of the following: